chrisjalinsky/vagrant-ansible-aerospike-cluster/README.md

 NOTE: I had to add a route to my host only adapter Virtualbox network to view the AMC console (my device is called vboxnet14):
     <code>sudo route -nv add -net 10.0.0.1/24 -interface vboxnet14</code>

+The bootstrap files provision the VMs with basic networking.
+Routing needs to be configured in Vagrant/Virtualbox to allow the host only adapters to communicate with one another.
+The next steps will be to allow DHCP to control the networking aspect of this project.

+Being new to both Ansible and Aerospike, any help, ideas or feedback would be appreciated and considered.